Rep. Mary Jo Daley's Biography

 Daley, divorced and now a single mother, continued her studies, earning a bachelor's degree in business administration from the Wharton School at the University of Pennsylvania.
 After becoming intrigued by a Policy, Politics and Public Service course offered by the Fels Center of Government at the University of Pennsylvania, Daley returned to school and earned her master's degree in public administration.

-Driven to do work that is interesting, challenging, deadline-driven and meaningful, Daley’s professional resume includes 20 years in departmental administration and finance at the University of Pennsylvania, 12 years as an administrative assistant/coordinator at Hahnemann University and three years as Office Manager at a Philadelphia architectural firm.
+Driven to do work that is interesting, challenging, and meaningful, Daley’s professional résumé includes 20 years in departmental administration and finance at the University of Pennsylvania, 12 years as an administrative assistant/coordinator at Hahnemann University and three years as Office Manager at a Philadelphia architectural firm.

 Daley’s life as a public servant began in 1992 as she served 20 years as a member of Narberth Borough Council, including 10 years as council president starting in 2001.
 She often cites her years on Borough Council as invaluable experience for serving as a state representative and why she believes so strongly in supporting local governments, no matter how small the municipality.

-Presently, Daley and her husband, Bob Winkelman, live in Narberth while her daughter, stepdaughter and grandchildren all live in southeastern Pennsylvania and her stepson lives in Florida.
+Presently, Daley and her husband, Bob Winkelman, live in Narberth while her daughter and her wife, stepdaughter and grandchildren all live in southeastern Pennsylvania, and her stepson lives in Florida.